wellcometrust/WellcomeML/README.md

 | **spacy** | common utils for converting data form and to spacy/prodigy format |
 | **mis/viz** | any other utils, including Wellcome colour palletes |

+For more in depth information see the `/examples` folder and [release notes](https://github.com/wellcometrust/WellcomeML/releases).

 ## 1. Quickstart
 Installing from a release wheel: Download the wheel [from aws](https://s3.amazonaws.com/datalabs-public/wellcomeml/wellcomeml-2020.1.0-py3-none-any.whl)